 Employees – Your employees are the face of your business so make sure you choose wisely.
 Just one great member can be the making of your business and adversely one harmful team member can be the downfall of it.
 When you have the best team possible, make sure they know that they are important to the business by offering regular praise and acknowledgement.
 They will need constant motivation to perform at peak level.

-Marketing – There’s little point dipping your toe into many marketing ponds and hoping something will bite, this just wastes your time and money.
-You’re much better off with only one or two channels that you feel most comfortable with and mastering these.
+Marketing – There’s little point dipping your toe into numerous marketing ponds and hoping something will bite, this just wastes your time and money.
+You’re much better off with only one or two channels that you feel most comfortable with, and mastering these.